jsonmaur/phoenix-turnstile/README.md

 * `:unsupported` - When a given client/browser is not supported by Turnstile
 * `:timeout` - When the challenge expires (after 5 minutes)

 These can be useful for doing things like disabling the submit button until the challenge successfully completes, or refreshing the widget if it fails.
-To handle an event, add it to the `events` attribute and create a Turnstile event handler in the Live View:
+To handle an event, add it to the `events` attribute and create a Turnstile event handler in the LiveView:

 ```heex
 <Turnstile.widget events={[:success]} />